0xSh4dy/ethlift/README.md

-## Ethlift, an application for performing ethereum transactions (currently works only for Sepolia test network).
+## Ethlift, an application for performing ethereum transactions